CQCL/pytket-docs/manual/manual_zx.rst

 ..
 May not work as intended if diagram is not in inteded form, especially for classical or mixed diagrams

 .. warning:: Because of the focus on strategies using graphlike diagrams, many of the rewrites expect the inputs to be of a particular form.
-This may cause some issues when trying to rewrite other kinds of diagrams, especially classical or mixed diagrams.
+This may cause some issues if you attempt to apply them to diagrams that aren't in the intended form, especially when working with classical or mixed diagrams.

 ..
 Types (decompositions into generating sets, graphlike form, graphlike reduction, MBQC)